overhide/remotestorage-tutorial/README.md

 We point our browser at [testnet onboarding](https://test.ledger.overhide.io/onboard) and start the onboarding.
 I connected my [MetaMask](https://metamask.io/) wallet to the onboarding page so I can use its addresses.

-During the Stripe.com account setup simply skip the form:  unfortunately when you're ready for production you cannot just skip this Stripe.com part of onboarding.
+Once clicked through to the Stripe.com account simply skip the form:  unfortunately when you're ready for production you cannot just skip this Stripe.com part of onboarding.

 ![](assets/stripe_test.png)